← Back to ResourcesBreed Guides

 2. Escalate immediately if any of these emerge:

-• Dog-on-dog reactivity (lunging, growling at other dogs on leash)
+• Dog-on-dog reactivity (lunging, growling at other dogs on leash).

-• Bite history with humans (any bite, even nipping)
+• Bite history with humans (any bite, even nipping).

-• Severe resource guarding
+• Severe resource guarding.

-• Property destruction beyond normal chewing
+• Property destruction beyond normal chewing.

-• Escape attempts (digging under fences, jumping over, opening doors)
+• Escape attempts (digging under fences, jumping over, opening doors).

-• Severe separation anxiety
+• Severe separation anxiety.

-• Inability to settle for hours despite structured rest
+• Inability to settle for hours despite structured rest.

 The arc:

-• 9+ years — senior phase, gradual physical slowdown but continued mental engagement
+• 9+ years.
+Senior phase, gradual physical slowdown but continued mental engagement.

-Three things that predict making it through:
+Three things predict making it through:

-2. Realistic expectations — accepting that adolescence is real, hard, and time-limited
+2. Realistic expectations.
+Accepting that adolescence is real, hard, and time-limited.

-3. Environmental management commitment — long line, controlled environments, structured rest, mental enrichment as non-negotiable daily practice
+3. Environmental management commitment.
+Long line, controlled environments, structured rest, mental enrichment as non-negotiable daily practice.

 Frequently Asked Questions